PhoenixTales/wiki.gothicarchive.org/characters/old-camp/alchemists-of-fire.md

 - German: `Meister des Feuers`
 - leader of _Alchemists Of Fire_ (design doc `NPCs per Guild`)
 - disciple of the _Demon Summoner_ (design doc `NPCs per Guild`)
+- in the final version described as `High Magician of the Circle of Fire`

 ## Earon Flamehand
 - `KDF_400_EARON` in alpha version